Canaiolo Grape Variety

 A hundred years later, Canaiolo’s future was looking very uncertain indeed.
 So when both Chianti and the Chianti Classico regions were granted DOCG status in 1984, the formula for making this venerable wine style was modified.
 The principal change to the ‘recipe’ laid down by Barone Bettino Ricasoli in the middle of the 1800s (he greatly advocated using Canaiolo) was the right to add international varieties like Merlot and Cabernet Sauvignon into the blend.
 At this time, the addition of 5-10% Canaiolo remained obligatory.
 It was used to soften the occasionally astringent tannins of Sangiovese, inserting a welcome dash of color and ripe tannin.
 But the pendulum was swinging in the direction of French varietals in the 1990s.

 In the past 15 years, there has been a dual movement to champion 100% Sangiovese wines and blends that take their inspiration from Bordeaux.
 In 1996, the Chianti Classico authorities allowed the production of ‘unadulterated’ Sangiovese wines, a practice hitherto forbidden.
-And also, the rules regarding indigenous varieties changed: the addition of Canaiolo became optional, while the use of other recommended grape varieties like Cabernet Sauvignon was increased to 20%.
-As a result, the local community sidelined their traditions for the deeper color, and more globalized appeal of Sangiovese blended with Merlot and Cabernet.
+Also, the rules regarding indigenous varieties changed: the addition of Canaiolo became optional, while the use of other recommended grape varieties like Cabernet Sauvignon was increased to 20%.
+As a result, the local community sidelined their traditions for the deeper color and more globalized appeal of Sangiovese blended with Merlot and Cabernet.

 Of course, the incorporation of Canaiolo into Chianti Classico remains a possibility if the winemaker so desires.
 But it would be disingenuous to claim that this local curiosity is massively in vogue.
 In the case of Brunello di Montalcino, Canaiolo has never been part of the winemaking culture in the appellation.